Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: Examples

 and its group of periods $P$ is $\frac{Ak}{2\pi} \mathbb{Z} + \frac{B\ell}{2\pi} \mathbb{Z}$.
 Note that $P$ is a discrete subgroup of $\mathbb{R}$ if and only if $Ak$ and $B\ell$ are rationally dependent.
 Assume that $P$ is a discrete subgroup of $\mathbb{R}$, then there exists some $0 < \tau \in \mathbb{R}$ such that $P = \tau \mathbb{Z}$.
 Then, we can define a tight circle-valued Hamiltonian by

 This makes $(M, \omega, \Phi)$ a four-dimensional tight circle-valued Hamiltonian $S^1$-manifold.
 Fix some $y \in \mathbb{R}/P$.
 The level set of $\Phi$ at $y$ is of the form

 and it's diffeomorphic to $\mathbb{T}^3$.
-As in the previous subsection, the level sets are connected, as expected by Lemma \ref{fiber_connectivity_of_circle_actions}.
+As in the previous subsection, the level sets are connected, as expected by Lemma~\ref{fiber_connectivity_of_circle_actions}.
 The reduced spaces with respect to $\Phi$ are homeomorphic to $\mathbb{T}^2$.
 Hence, the genus invariant of the space is $1$.

 The action is free, hence there are no non-free orbits and the isotropy data invariant is trivial.
-The Duistermaat-Heckman function is constant, as expected from Lemma \ref{duistermaat_heckman_constant}, and the Duistermaat-Heckman constant is $\frac{AB}{\tau}$.
-Moreover, since $\Phi^{-1}(y) \rightarrow \Phi^{-1}(y) / S^1$ is a principal $S^1$-bundle, its Seifert Euler number is just the regular Chern number, which is zero since the bundle is trivial, as expected from Lemma \ref{duistermaat_heckman_constant}.
+The Duistermaat-Heckman function is constant, as expected from Lemma~\ref{duistermaat_heckman_constant}, and the Duistermaat-Heckman constant is equal to $\frac{AB}{2\pi\tau}$ by Equation~\eqref{dh_vol_eq}.
+Moreover, since $\Phi^{-1}(y) \rightarrow \Phi^{-1}(y) / S^1$ is a principal $S^1$-bundle, its Seifert Euler number is just the regular Chern number, which is zero since the bundle is trivial, as expected from Lemma~\ref{duistermaat_heckman_constant}.

-The topological mapping torus given by Proposition \ref{topological_model_proposition} is a trivial torus bundle over $\mathbb{R}/P$, with no labeled points.
+The topological mapping torus given by Proposition~\ref{topological_model_proposition} is a trivial torus bundle over $\mathbb{R}/P$, with no labeled points.
 Therefore, the monodromy invariant is the conjugacy class of the element $[\id]$ in $\mcg(\Sigma_1)$.

+Since the monodromy invariant is trivial, it follows by Lemma~\ref{lemma_fibration_invariant_for_free_trivial_monodromy} that the fibration invariant can be identified with the minimal positive integral $K_M$ of the Chern class of the principal $S^1$-bundle $M \rightarrow M/S^1$, or zero if the Chern class is trivial.
+In this case, the Chern class is indeed trivial, and so the fibration invariant is identified with the value $K_M = 0$.
+See also the next subsection for a more in-depth description of the values of the fibration invariant in this case.

-Recall that the definitions of the fibration invariant and de Rham invariant depend on the choice of $\Phi$-models and $\Phi$-$T$-models, which are used to measure differences in cohomology.
-Therefore, it is pointless to describe the value of these invariants if we don't compare it with other spaces.
-See the next subsection for the description of the values of the fibration invariant and the de Rham invariant for this case.
+Recall that by the description of the de Rham invariant in Proposition~\ref{de_rham_invariant_description}, it is measured relatively to some fixed space.
+Thus, it is pointless to describe the value of this invariant if we don't compare it with other spaces.
+See the next subsection for the description of the values of the de Rham invariant for this case.